catima/userdoc/en/supereditors.md

 It is not possible for super-editors to delete existing choices or choice set.

 <a id="addperiodchoice"></a>
-## Add new period to a dating choice set
+## Add new period to a datation choice set

 Add a new choice by clicking *+ New Choice* to add a new period or specific date.
 There are several possibilities: